Tom Brady announces departure from the Patriots after 20 years

 Tom Brady has announced that he is to leave the New England Patriots.
 Photograph: Ronald Martinez/Getty Images

-Quarterback Tom Brady says he will be leaving the New England Patriots, the team he led to six Super Bowls.
+Quarterback Tom Brady says he will be leaving the New England Patriots, the team he led to six Super Bowl titles.

 In a statement posted to his social media accounts, Brady, 42, thanked the New England fans for their years of support but said, “It is time for me to open a new stage for my life and career.”

 A sixth-round draft pick out of Michigan in 2000, Brady was thrust into the role of starter in 2001, after an injury to the Patriots’ incumbent quarterback, Drew Bledsoe.
-Since then Brady has been a constant for the franchise, leading it to nine Super Bowls, with the most recent title coming after the 2018 season.
+Since then Brady has been a constant for the franchise, leading it to the Super Bowl on nine occasions, with the most recent title coming after the 2018 season.

 But this past season Brady’s statistics slipped somewhat, and the Patriots had to play in the wildcard round of the playoffs, rather than getting a bye week, for the first time in 10 years.
 Despite being six-point favourites and playing at home, they lost to the Tennessee Titans.